contiamo/operational-visualizations/docs/adr/0004-about-row-cursor.md

 ### Rename

-The minimal improvement we can make is to rename `RawRow` to `RowCurosr`, to shift away from mentality of row-oriented storage.
+The minimal improvement we can make is to rename `RawRow` to `RowCursor`, to shift away from mentality of row-oriented storage.
 To get the value from the table you would need to use two cursors, like x and y coordinates (or latitude and longitude):

 ```ts
 columnCursor(rowCurosr); // this is what we have right now